...because not all great minds think alike.

 A majority of our families have come to us feeling frustrated and discouraged by other school settings.
 At Wye River Upper School, your student receives an education that allows them to build upon their strengths and will recognize how to respond to their challenges.
 Small class sizes provide stability and the opportunity to help your student thrive during their four years with us.
 The educators of Wye River Upper School believe in our students, and, through extensive training and professional development, have a successful formula to bring out the best in each.

-While they are receiving a notable education, students at Wye River will also thrive in social settings.
-During their time here, we will offer them the opportunity necessary to develop social skills, confidence, and acquire the tools that are essential to work with, around, or straight through any hurdles they may face.
-Those challenges will then transform into strengths such as creative problem-solving and perseverance.
+During their academic curriculum, the students at Wye River Upper School will also thrive in social settings.
+During their time here, we offer them the opportunity necessary to develop social skills and confidence, while also providing the tools - including creative problem-solving and perseverance - that are essential for the hurdles they may face after their time at Wye River.

-Ultimately, we guarantee that your loved one will receive a multi-faceted high school diploma that will not only prepare them for college, but also prepare them for positions in life’s success and fulfilment.
+Ultimately, we guarantee that your student will receive a multi-faceted high school diploma that will prepare them for college and for positions in life’s success and fulfillment.

-It all started in 2001 when Co-Founder and former Head of School Chrissy Aull was experiencing a great challenge as a mother.
-Her son, Jeb, was an 8th grader who has ADHD and dyslexia and needed a high school that did not exist at that point in time.
-With a master’s in education, Aull and co-founder Patricia McGlannan opened Wye River Upper School in September 2002.
+It all started in 2001 when Co-Founder and former Head of School, Chrissy Aull, was experiencing a great challenge as a mother.
+Her son, Jeb, was an 8th-grader with ADHD and dyslexia and she was struggling to find an academic setting in which her son could thrive.
+With a master’s in education, Aull and Co-Founder Patricia McGlannan opened Wye River Upper School in September 2002.

-Three teachers and nine students made the inaugural year possible to continue to move forward with a powerful conviction that allowed students with learning differences to grow and learn in a responsive environment.
-And the rest they say is history!
+Three teachers and nine students made the inaugural year possible.
+To this day, Wye River Upper School continues to move forward with the same powerful conviction that allowed students with learning differences to grow and learn in a responsive environment.